Business

 It’s been a brutal start to the year for many EV producers.

 With federal tax credits for new EVs abolished since the end of September, companies have been under pressure to cut prices to make up for lost subsidies.
-But, even with discounts, sales have slumped — data cited by the WSJ suggests that EV sales fell more than 30% in the fourth quarter of 2025, and January looks to be even worse.
+But, even with discounts, sales have slumped — data cited by The Wall Street Journal suggests that EV sales fell more than 30% in the fourth quarter of 2025, and January looks to be even worse.

 Industry giants have had enough, announcing huge pullbacks in their electrification endeavors.
-Ford notched a $19.5 billion expense in December, while Jeep-owner Stellantis went further, announcing an eye-watering $26 billion worth of special charges over its EV pullback just ten days ago.
+Ford notched a $19.5 billion expense in December, while Jeep owner Stellantis went further, announcing an eye-watering $26 billion worth of special charges over its EV pullback just 10 days ago.

 With that backdrop, it was a surprise when electric upstart Rivian had its best day on the stock market ever, jumping more than 25% on Friday.